Study in Germany

 Degree courses in Germany

 Study programmes in Germany are similar to those in the UK.
-Undergraduate degrees are offered as Bachelors of Arts (BA), Bachelors of Science (BSc) and Bachelors of Engineering (BEng), and typically take a minimum of three years to complete.
-You can study full or part-time and many universities offer online or distance learning.
+Undergraduate degrees are available as Bachelor of Arts (BA), Bachelor of Science (BSc), and Bachelor of Engineering (BEng), and generally require a minimum of three years to complete.
+You can study full time or part time, and many universities offer online or distance learning options.

-While it's more common for undergraduate courses to be taught in German, there are plenty of English-speaking options.
+While most undergraduate courses are taught in German, there are also plenty of English-speaking options available.

-For exact entry requirements, visit the international student office (akademischen auslandsamt) at the university you're planning on applying to, or check yourself through DAAD's (German Academic Exchange Service) database of admissions requirements.
+For specific entry requirements, you can visit the international student office (akademische auslandsamt) at the university you want to apply to or check the database of admissions requirements provided by the German Academic Exchange Service (DAAD).

 You can search for a Bachelors course in Germany by using DAAD's international programme database.